methics/musap-link/README.md

 MUSAP Link is an optional Java server component for the MUSAP library.
 MUSAP Link allows integrating the MUSAP library to external web services with a simple REST API.

+MUSAP link library does not store any critical user data.
+It only stores push notification tokens and transport security keys for each registered MUSAP client library.
+Registering a MUSAP library to the link library is always optional and a user choice.

+Each MUSAP link can be integrated with any number of apps using the MUSAP library.
+The MUSAP link server URL must be configured on the MUSAP library to enable the connectivity between the link library and the MUSAP library.

 MUSAP library can be found here:
 * [MUSAP Android](https://github.com/methics/musap-android)
 * [MUSAP iOS](https://github.com/methics/musap-ios)